draedr/KriticalTimes/README.md

 # Kritical Times

 A port of the "Critical Times" theme from OJS to Eleventy, based on [deventy](https://github.com/ianrose/deventy) and built using [tailwindCSS](https://github.com/tailwindcss/tailwindcss).
+Demo available at (https://kriticaltimes.netlify.com/)[https://kriticaltimes.netlify.com/]

+## To-Do List
+- Add tailwindCSS to PostCSS build to maximaze customization options

 ## Getting Started